datalayer/agent-codemode/README.md

 **Generate programmatic tools from MCP Servers and Skills.**

+## What is Agent Codemode?

+Agent Codemode generates **programmatic tools** from two sources:

+1. **MCP Servers** - Connect to any MCP server and generate typed Python bindings for its tools
+2. **Skills** - Reusable code patterns that compose multiple tools into higher-level operations

+These programmatic tools can be:

+- **Used directly by an agent** - Import generated bindings and call tools from your agent's code
+- **Exposed as an MCP Server** - Serve the generated tools via MCP protocol for any MCP-compatible client

 <p align="center">
   <img src="https://images.datalayer.io/products/mcp-codemode/demo-claude-list-tools.png" width="55%" alt="" />
   <img src="https://images.datalayer.io/products/mcp-codemode/demo-claude-execute-code.png" width="44%" alt="" />
 </p>

+## Why Agent Codemode?

+Traditional AI agents call tools one at a time through LLM inference.
+Agent Codemode enables a "Code Mode" pattern where agents write Python code that orchestrates multiple tool calls:

+- **More efficient**: Single code generation instead of many LLM tool-call round-trips
+- **More reliable**: Use try/except for robust error handling
+- **More powerful**: Parallel execution with asyncio, loops, conditionals
+- **More composable**: Save and reuse patterns as Skills

 Same task, same MCP server — Code Mode uses significantly fewer tokens by composing tools in code instead of multiple LLM round-trips.